An introduction to brand storytelling

 “We are never shy of stories in Honda.
 There are lots of interesting stories and many fascinating ways customers use our products.
 It’s very easy to just do what others are doing… However, doing something different allows you to stand out in a very crowded marketplace.”

-Pathfinder is a fund for New Zealanders to help with their retirement savings, but the brand knew that making their content appealing wouldn’t be easy.
+Pathfinder is a fund for New Zealanders to help with their retirement savings, but the brand knew that making its content appealing wouldn’t be easy.

 Instead of writing about retirement savings and index funds for new customers (which can make for dry content), the brand flipped the script and focused on a topic of greater urgency in people's lives: global warming.